-Once the Lasting Powers of Attorney have been signed by you and your Attorneys, they must be registered at the Office of the Public Guardian before they can be used.
+When the Lasting Powers of Attorney have been signed by you and your Attorneys, they need to be registered at the Office of the Public Guardian before they can be used.
 We will assist you with this process, so the end result is you will have Lasting Powers of Attorney which your Attorneys can use, if or when the need arises in the future.

 We aim, so far as possible, to have fixed fees for Lasting Powers of Attorney and the following is a guideline of expected costs:-

-* Single person making LPA for Property and Financial Affairs OR Health and Welfare £200
+* Single person making LPA for Property & Financial Affairs OR Health & Welfare £200

 * Single person making both Lasting Powers of Attorney £300

-* Couple both making one LPA for property and financial affairs OR Health and Welfare £300
+* Couple both making one LPA for Property & Financial Affairs OR Health & Welfare £300

 * Couple both making both Lasting Powers of Attorney £400